AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-02-23-A-guide-to-Hexagonal-Grids-in-P5JS.md

 }
 </code></pre>

 Since we're only going to draw hexagons, we can also omit the numSides input parameter.
+Also make sure to have a strokeJoin(ROUND) somewhere in your code, otherwise the corners of the hexagon will have little pointy horns!
 Next up is how to draw a bunch of hexagons and arrange them into a tightly packed grid.

 <h2><a name='grid'></a>Constructing a Hexagonal Grid</h2>
 At first I wanted to call this the 'naive' way of constructing a hexagonal grid, but I don't think it deserves to be labeled as such, since occasionally it has advantages over the following methods (depending on the sketch you might want to do it this way).
 I believe that the caveat here is thinking of a hexagonal grid, just as a 'grid', when it is a lot more than that!